 If you are irritated by every rub, how will your mirror be polished? ~ Rumi~

-Why you’ll love this Roasted Eggplant Recipe
+Why you’ll love this Roasted Eggplant recipe!

-Zaatar pairs well with eggplant!
-Zaatar if unfamiliar, is a blend of Middle Eastern spices that can be made at home or that can be purchased.
+Bursting with Middle Eastern flavor!
+Za’atar pairs beautifully with eggplant.
+If unfamiliar, za’atar is a blend of Middle Eastern spices that can be made at home or found at the store.

 Roasted Eggplant Recipe Ingredients